Retina heroRetina hero

 Diabetic retinopathy causes

-The longer you've had diabetes, the higher the rate
+The longer you have had diabetes, the higher the rate

 Other factors